nepalez/merchant-rs/doc/adr/0003-gateway-segregation.md

 - `TokenizePaymentSources` - create tokens from payment data
 - `ThreeDSecure` - 3D Secure authentication flows

 Gateway adapters implement only the traits matching their actual capabilities.
-Each trait uses associated types with marker trait bounds to restrict compatible payment sources at compile time.
+Each trait uses associated types with marker trait bounds to restrict compatible payment methods at compile time.

 ## Consequences